 4) Responding to Local Crises

-The following information should help you in determining how to respond to a variety of situations that might arise in your area.
-The key to any response is to remain calm at all times and to make sure that any comments you make are grounded in truth and fact.
+The following information will help you respond to a variety of situations that might arise in your area.
+The key to any response is to remain calm at all times and to make sure your words and actions are rooted in truth, fact, and good faith.
 Look for the positive angle.

-When you hear that there is a crisis in your area, gather all of the information you possibly can, using this classic model.
+When you hear that there is a crisis in your area for cats, gather all of the information you possibly can, using this classic model.
 You need basic information, but do not get bogged down in the details while the animals are being harmed or killed.

 - Who?
 Who, if anyone, takes care of the cats?
-Who decided the cats should be removed?
+Who decided the cats should be removed and does it involve law enforcement?
 How many cats are involved?
 Are any other groups already involved with this situation?

 - When?
-Prepare a timeline of the situation making it as specific as possible.
+Prepare a timeline of the situation, making it as specific as possible.
 This will not only help you stay organized, but it may allow you to connect events as you find out more.
-(For example, a new head lifeguard was hired on June 10, and on June 13 an announcement was made that all cats would be trapped and removed from the beach.
-Do not assume things are connected: perhaps a trap and remove policy had been discussed by beach management for months before the new policy was announced.)
+For example, a new head lifeguard was hired on June 10, and on June 13, an announcement was made that all cats would be trapped and removed from the beach.
+Take note of the information and investigate, but do not act rashly based on assumptions.
+Perhaps a trap and remove policy had been discussed by beach management for months before the lifeguard started work and the new policy was announced.

 - Where?
 Where is the crisis occurring and who will it impact?
 A neighborhood?
 A state?
 This will help you determine who to alert about the crisis.

 - Why?
 You may never figure out why people do the things they do, but you may be able to find a little insight into a particular decision.
 Was the landlord’s daughter scratched by a cat?
-Was the neighbor a superior landscaper, unhappy with the cats in her garden?
+Was the neighbor, a landscaper, unhappy with the cats in her garden?
 Did an opposing group meet with the city council?
-Did a cat walk across the hood of a carthe last straw for someone in the community?
+Did a cat walk across the hood of a car and was the last straw for someone in the community?

-Know Your Enemy (and know they probably are not really your enemy)
+Know your enemy (and that they probably are not really your enemy)

 Send a letter, preferably by certified mail or signature receipt, asking to meet with the key decision maker.
 Ask for a response by a specific date and give time to respond.
 If there is no response, always follow up with a phone call.